VirgilSecurity/chat-back4app-android/README.md

   - **Step 1:** we’ll set up a minimal Back4App server app that will approve the creation of new users at registration time: otherwise, you’ll end up with a bunch of spam cards.
 Later, you can introduce an email/SMS verification by customizing this app!
   - **Step 2:** we’ll modify the messenger app by adding E2EE code; I’ll do my best to explain every step along the way, hopefully simply enough that you can continue playing with it and reuse in your own project!

-But before we begin, let’s clear 2 important terms for you: what’s a Virgil Key and a Virgil Card?
+But before we begin, let’s clear two important terms for you: what’s a Virgil Key and a Virgil Card?

-  - **Virgil Key** – this is how we call a user's private key.
+  - **Virgil Key** – this is what we call a user's private key.
 Remember, private keys can decrypt data that was encrypted using the matching public key.
   - **Virgil Card** – Virgil Сards carry the user’s public key.
-Virgil cards are published to Virgil’s Cards Service (imagine this service like a telephone book) for other users to retrieve them: Alice needs to retrieve Bob’s Public Key in order to encrypt a message for Bob using that key.
+Virgil cards are published to Virgil’s Cards Service (imagine this service is like a telephone book) for other users to retrieve them: Alice needs to retrieve Bob’s public key in order to encrypt a message for Bob using that key.

 ### Step 1: Set up your App Server